Fantom-Factory/afFpm/readme.md

 Executes tests via `fant` within an FPM environment.

-If the `target` option is not specified, then the targeted environment is derived from the containing pod of the first test.
+The target environment is taken to be the containing pod of the executed test.
+It may be explicitly overridden using the `-target` option.

 Examples: